rohitkapade/rohitkapade/README.md

 <p align="center"><a align="center" href="https://rohitkapade.github.io/"><img src="https://readme-typing-svg.herokuapp.com?color=0A88B3&lines=Welcome+to+My+GitHub+Profile...!;Click+to+visit+my+Portfolio..." /></a></p>

-<h3 align="center"><b>Determined and commitment oriented Java Developer with expertise in building Website and application architecture from scratch.
+<h3 align="center"><b>Determined and commitment oriented Developer with expertise in building Website and application architecture from scratch.
 Possess ability to finish projects within a timeframe with accuracy.</b></h3>

 <img src="https://user-images.githubusercontent.com/105915717/192617762-4a3e755e-e814-484b-a365-5d139d116bd1.gif" alt="Coding" align="right" width="40%"/>

 - 🔭 I’m currently working on **Wallet application**

-- 🌱 I’m currently learning **Spring Boot**
+- 🌱 I’m currently learning **Reddis, Nginx**

 - 👨‍💻 All of my projects are available at <a href="https://rohitkapade.github.io/">Portfolio</a>

-- 💬 Ask me about **Java, Javascript**
+- 💬 Ask me about **Python, Java, Javascript**

 - 📫 How to reach me <a href="rohitkapade1512@gmail.com">Email</a>